wez/wezterm/docs/install/macos.markdown

 ## Installing on macOS

-The CI system builds the package on macOS Mojave (10.14).
+The CI system builds the package on macOS Big Sur and should run on systems as "old" as Mojave.
 It may run on earlier versions of macOS, but that has not been tested.

-If you have an M1-based mac then it is recommended that you download the Nightly build which is a Universal binary with support for both Apple Silicon and Intel hardware.
+Starting with version 20210203-095643-70a364eb, WezTerm is a Universal binary with support for both Apple Silicon and Intel hardware.

 <a href="{{ macos_zip_stable }}" class="btn">Download for macOS</a>
 <a href="{{ macos_zip_nightly }}" class="btn">Nightly for macOS</a>